Get insider access

 Standard

-The 27GL850 has a decent HDR color gamut.
-It has good coverage of the DCI P3 color space used in most HDR content but limited coverage of the wider Rec.
+The LG 27GL850 has an excellent HDR color gamut.
+It has fantastic coverage of the DCI-P3 color space used in most HDR content, but it has some tone mapping issues and more limited coverage of the wider Rec.
 2020 color space.

 Picture Quality